 MLH staff’s broad and diverse skill sets allow the organization to advocate for affordable housing in the Eastern Sierra region.
 As a community leader, MLH has worked on local policy development, Housing Element updates, development agreements, and much more in our mission to support affordable housing initiatives.
 Affordable housing benefits the local workforce, small businesses, prospective employers, and our community and we are dedicated to spreading this positive message.
 We thank our Board of Directors, past staff members, and community for their guiding inspiration.

 She holds a Master of Arts in both Community & Regional Planning and Latin American Studies from the University of New Mexico and a Bachelor of Arts in Social Thought & Political Economy from the University of Massachusetts, Amherst.
 Her interests range from sustainable tourism planning and land use law to participatory economic development strategies.
-She is an active member of the Mammoth Lakes Women’s Club which raises funds for many community programs.
-Patricia and her husband enjoy hiking, snowboarding, and playing with their dog, Zane.
+She is an active volunteer and member of the Mammoth Lakes Women’s Club which raises funds for many community programs.
+Patricia, her husband, and their two sons enjoy hiking and camping, swimming, and snowboarding.

 Diane’s career has been directed at improving our communities and insuring that they are good, safe and healthy places for all to live.
 She has worked in promoting health and well-being, education and children, the protection of our natural resources, and local food access and availability.
 She also owned and operated a used book store for many years, providing a safe place for community members to gather, access affordable information and educational resources, and encouraging children to read and grow.